compujuckel/librefrontier/README.md

 - [ ] Custom stations
 - ... more

+## How does this work?
+Silicon Frontier devices talk to their vendor-specific backend at wifiradiofrontier.com (e.g. teufel.wifiradiofrontier.com) via a simple, unencrypted HTTP API.
+To use LibreFrontier, create a DNS entry for this domain in your router and point it to the LibreFrontier instance.
+A public instance will probably come soon(tm)

 **This project is work in progress and only tested on a Teufel Radio 3sixty.**